The GTM Metrics Framework: What to Measure at Every Funnel Stage

 Your weekly report takes more than 15 minutes to review.
 If your team spends more time discussing the report than discussing what to do about the numbers, you have too many metrics.

 Metrics create conflicting incentives.
 Marketing optimizes for MQL volume.
 Sales complains about lead quality.
-This classic conflict happens because the metrics are disconnected — MQL volume is rewarded without a corresponding quality gate.
+This classic conflict happens because the metrics are disconnected.
+MQL volume is rewarded without a corresponding quality gate.

 The fix is subtraction, not addition.
 When something goes wrong, the instinct is to add more metrics.
 Resist it.
 Instead, ask: “Which existing metric, if we paid closer attention to it, would have told us about this problem earlier?”

 A strong metrics framework for a $5-50M ARR company should have 15-25 metrics in active use.
-The metric tree might contain 40-60 total, but most of those are diagnostic — you only look at them when a higher-level metric signals a problem.
+The metric tree might contain 40-60 total, but most of those are diagnostic.
+You only look at them when a higher-level metric signals a problem.

 Building the Framework in Practice

-Here is the sequence that works for teams implementing this from scratch:
+Here’s the sequence that works for teams implementing this from scratch:

 Week 2: Define the tree.
 Start with your north star and work down through branches, drivers, and tactical metrics.
 Get sign-off from every team lead on the metrics that affect their team.